Lmgund/Website/index.md

 ### Projects

+As per class policy, no code is made public.

 #### machine learning for handwritten numbers _Fall 2019_
 * made in Dr. Racket ISL for Fundamentals of Computer Science 1
 * Compares handwritten number images to database of numbers to determine what number is written